Buying “as is” without a Home Inspection

 The process of near-endless check writing starts after your bid to buy a home is accepted into a real estate purchase contract.
 There are several required costs, such as realtor and lawyer fees, and the sum of these expenses may have you searching for ways to save money elsewhere.
 In a booming market with scarce available and multiple offer situations your buyer’s may be inclined to not have the contract contingent on a Home Inspection.
-This article will explain the importance of getting a home inspection regardless of whether or not the contract due diligence is contingent on a home inspection.
+This article will explain the importance of getting a home inspection in an “as is” scenario regardless of the contract contingencies and how the required costs may far exceed your expectations.

 A home inspection can detect safety hazards, mold, carbon monoxide and other air quality problems, which all homes should be inspected for.
 Be sure that your home-buying contract specifies that such hazards can be observed, and you have the option to cancel the offer to purchase.
 Regardless of what is stated in the purchase agreement, you can never be forced to purchase unsafe or unhealthy home.